Guide to Building a Career as a Scrum Master

 You need to ensure highlighting some essential keywords while writing your resume, such as ‘Scrum Master’, ‘Facilitation’, ‘Retrospectives’, ‘Agile Teams’, ‘Metrics’, ‘Coaching’, etc.

 Most modern software tools and products, including LinkedIn, will scrutinise and scan the resumes based on these keywords.
-Keep in mind to logically connect all these terms in your resume.
+So keep in mind to logically connect all these terms in your resume.
 Also, don’t forget to highlight some key contributions in your resume.

 Doing all these things would increase the probability of your resume getting shortlisted.